SENG637-Group14/seng637-assignment4/seng637-Report_Group14.md

 # Difficulties encountered, challenges overcome, and lessons learned

-### Difficulties Encountered, Challenges Overcome, and Lessons Learned

-During the project, we faced a few challenges but overcame them with teamwork and problem-solving.
+During Part 1 of the Lab Exercise, we faced a few challenges but overcame them with teamwork and problem-solving.

 1. **Improving Mutation Coverage**: At first, our mutation coverage wasn’t improving much.
 The test cases didn’t seem to make a difference.
 After reviewing the coverage report line by line, we found areas where our tests were lacking.
 By fixing these gaps and focusing on important tests, we were able to improve our mutation coverage.